arnodelorme/neurofeedbacklab/README.md

 - Matlab (including student versions)
 - EEGLAB from https://eeglab.org
   - After installing EEGLAB, install the following plugins from the EEGLAB plugin manage (menu item File > Manage extension)
-  - PICARD
+  - Update the clean_rawdata plugin to version 2.5 or later.
+This is used for real time Artifact Subspace Reconstruction
-  - Update the clean_rawdata plugin to version 2.5 or later
+  - PICARD if you want to do real time Independent Component Analysis
-  - ROICONNECT if you want to use connectivity analysis from https://github.com/arnodelorme/roiconnect
+  - ROICONNECT if you want to do real time eLoreta and connectivity analysis from https://github.com/arnodelorme/roiconnect
-- LSL install released code from https://github.com/labstreaminglayer/liblsl-Matlab (install release which contains binary)
+- LSL install released code from https://github.com/labstreaminglayer/liblsl-Matlab (install the zip release which contains binary)
-- Matlab psychophysics toolbox http://psychtoolbox.org/ if you want visual feedback (other options available)
+- Matlab psychophysics toolbox http://psychtoolbox.org/ if you want visual feedback

 # Features